 This shows how verbal abuse can cause lots of health problems, so the words we use (and how we use them) matter.
 Elgin also points out that much physical violence is often rooted in verbal abuse.
 Domestic violence alone is often seeded in fights or humiliation between two spouses.
 It also applies to any other violence between family members.
 Or strangers on the street whose verbal argument turns physical.

 Don’t believe that words and communication are harmless to people.
 They are not.
 They can cause any amount of health or violence issues.
-We don’t see the wounds right away, but that doesn’t mean they’re there.
+We don’t see the wounds right away, but that doesn’t mean they’re not there.

 For a long time, I thought ending verbal abuse was about “beating” the abuser.
 I’d try to use logic to prove why they’re wrong.
 This never seemed to stop them or make them more bearable.

 But Elgin points out this is exactly what most verbal abusers want.
 It’s an exercise in power over the victim, which is done by:

 It doesn’t matter if the abuser is shouting or crying as much as the victim.
 If their words can get someone’s attention and push their buttons whenever they want, they win.
 Verbal abusers win whenever we give them a strong (emotional) reaction.
 That reaction can be getting emotional, giving long-winded and logical arguments, or the silent treatment.
 They’re all different types of negative reactions, but are still reactions.

 Knowing this is crucial when it comes to stopping verbal abuse.

 Stopping verbal abuse isn’t about beating the abuser in a verbal fight.
 It’s about defusing things before they start.